A first coherent structure in elasto-inertial turbulence: Energy transfers

 which is proportional to the co-spectra of $T'_{ij}S'_{ij}$.
 In Eq.~(\ref{eq:Piehat}) the $\widehat{a}$ symbol defines the Fourier transform of variable $a$.
 This analysis allows for the investigation of the scales and distances from the wall at which polymers gain energy from the flow and \textit{vice versa}.
 The streamwise wavenumber is normalized by the minimum of the Kolmogorov length scale.

-For CR (\figref{fig:7}a), the energy transfer from TEE to TKE is mostly from $10\eta_{K,min}$ down to $\sim 5\eta_{K,min}$.
-The energy transfer from TKE to TEE occurs at larger scales $\gtrsim10\eta_{K,min}$.
-EIT in its chaotic regime is therefore sustained by an upscale energy transfer from polymers to flow and a downscale energy transfer from flow to polymers.
-The latter takes place in the near-wall region, for $\xi\approx 0.2$, which is the location of the inflection point of $C_{ii}/L^2$ (\figref{fig:4}b) and the maximum mean transfer of energy from KE to EE (\figref{fig:6}a).
+For CR (\figref{fig:7}a), the energy transfer from TEE to TKE\YD{, \textit{i.e.} $\widehat{\Pi}_e$,} is mostly from $10\eta_{K,min}$ down to $\sim 5\eta_{K,min}$ \YD{at a distance from the wall $0.2\lesssim\xi\lesssim 0.75$}.
+The energy transfer from TKE to TEE occurs at larger scales $\gtrsim10\eta_{K,min}$ \YD{but closer to the wall, $\xi\sim0.1-0.2$}.
+EIT in its chaotic regime is therefore sustained by an upscale energy transfer from polymers to flow and a downscale energy transfer from flow to polymers. \YD{The physical location of the latter corresponds to} the location of the inflection point of $C_{ii}/L^2$ (\figref{fig:4}b) and the maximum mean transfer of energy from KE to EE (\figref{fig:6}a).
 The upscale energy transfer dominates the fluctuating energy transfer ($\overline{\Pi'}_e$) as shown in \figref{fig:6}b.
 The flow dynamics of CR-EIT stretches polymers to large mean extension levels.
 Stretched polymers are organized in thin-sheets, which in turn feed TKE via a mechanism yet to be identified, but occurring at smaller scales than the mechanism of polymer stretching.

 Whereas the picture of energy transfer at CAR (\figref{fig:7}b) is similar to CR, IAR and SAR show a much different pattern (Figs.~\ref{fig:7}c,d).
 The energy transfer from TKE to TEE shifts upward and is still large scale for IAR but becomes small scale for SAR, albeit of weaker intensity than for all other regimes.
 The region of energy transfer from TEE to TKE is truncated above $\xi\approx0.5$ for IAR and again shifted upward and narrower for SAR.
 A major distinction between chaotic and steady or quasi-steady regimes may be in the location of the energy transfer from TKE to TEE ($\widehat{\Pi'}_e>0$).
 One could speculate that the origin of chaos is not only in the spectral locality of the energy transfers but also spatial locality.
 Injection of TKE into TEE in the region where polymers are the most stretched (near-wall region) could conceivably excite instabilities in the sheets of high polymer stress resulting into the undulations observed in \figref{fig:1}(a) correlated to regions of high- and low-pressure \figref{fig:1}(b).